WebAssembly/design/FutureFeatures.md

 [high-level goals](HighLevelGoals.md) of WebAssembly but weren't part of the initial [Minimum Viable Product](MVP.md) release.

-**Note:** we are in the process of migrating all post-MVP featues to tracking issues.
+**Note:** we are in the process of migrating all post-MVP features to tracking issues.

 ## Tracking Issues